-rable of decarity with a spheri Option Description User Name Enter the User Name for the administrator.
+Option Description User Name Enter the User Name for the administrator.
 Current Password Enter the existing security password.
-The password can be found on the bottom label of the unit.
+The password can be found on the label of the unit.
+When the cable modem is standing vertically this label is located on the side of your modem.
 New Password Enter the new security password.
 Re-Enter New password Re-enter (confirm) the new security password.
 Reboot Click the Yes button next to reboot, then click Apply to reboot the router.